khoih-prog/BlynkEthernet_STM32_WM/README.md

  4. If the config data not entered completely (Server, HardwarePort and Blynk token), entering config portal
  5. Change Synch XMLHttpRequest to Async
  6. Reduce memory usage.
- 7. Support W5x00, ENC28J60 Ethernet shield as well as built-in Ethernet
+ 7. Support W5x00, ENC28J60 Ethernet shield as well as built-in Ethernet LAN8742A
  8. Add checksum
- 9. Support STM32 boards
+ 9. Support STM32 boards using built-in Ethernet LAN8742A or Ethernet shields

 ## TO DO
  1. Make simulated EEPROM work on all STM32 boards